 - To expand your reach: Your target audience may have lots in common but they may not like the same sort of content.
 Recycle webinars into videos; guides into articles; news into case studies.

 - To encourage engagement: If a blog post has performed well, ask yourself if it could do even better a second time around?
-Average share rate of content greatly differs by content type.
+The average share rate of content greatly differs by content type.

 - To spark new discussion: Republishing content at different times can spark different responses.
-Reading George Orwell’s 1984 at publication would have been a lot different to reading today!
+Reading George Orwell’s 1984 at publication would have been a lot different from reading it today!

 - To demonstrate growth: One of the most visual and engaging ways to demonstrate business growth to your audience is to interact with your old content in new and exciting ways.

-- To analyze evolution: Monitoring and tracking how today’s audience interacts with content vs. yesterday’s audience is a fantastic way of analyzing the changing behaviors of your visitors.
+- Analyze evolution: Monitoring and tracking how today’s audience interacts with content vs. yesterday’s audience is a fantastic way of analyzing the changing behaviors of your visitors.

 - To re-emphasize importance: If you keep coming back to a specific topic or idea, you’re highlighting its importance and solidifying your content’s role as an authoritative piece.

-- To increase organic visibility: Re-creating old content in new formats provides you with a whole new opportunity for SEO, and can be an effective way to increase organic traffic to your site.
+- Increase organic visibility: Re-creating old content in new formats provides you with a whole new opportunity for SEO and can be an effective way to increase organic traffic to your site.